|

 Dr. Sidney D’Mello

-Sidney D'Mello was a postdoctoral researcher at the Institute for Intelligent Systems at the University of Memphis.
+Sidney D'Mello is an associate professor at the University of Colorado Boulder.
 He was been actively involved in several facets of the LIDA project since 2002.
 He is also involved in a number of research areas including affective computing, human like learning in machines, intelligent tutoring systems, and speech and language communication.

 Contact: sdmello@msci.memphis.edu